-Kendra Lee, President of KLA Group, a virtual organization has this practical advice about keeping dogs in the home work space.
+Kendra Lee, President of KLA Group, has this practical advice about keeping dogs in the home work space.
 "Get a bark collar for your dog, so it can stay nearby, but not make noise."

 Share Images of the Home Office